 Remaining still for hours isn’t sustainable, even in a well-designed space.
 Movement is essential to combat stiffness and fatigue.

-Every 30–45 minutes, stand up and stretch for 1–2 minutes.
+Take scheduled microbreaks Every 30–45 minutes, stand up and stretch for 1–2 minutes.
 This brief movement reduces muscle stiffness and refreshes your focus.

-Alternating between sitting and standing helps you engage different muscle groups.
+Use a sit-stand desk if possible Alternating between sitting and standing helps you engage different muscle groups.
 A sit-stand desk adds flexibility to your daily routine without interrupting your creative flow.

-Graphic designers rely heavily on their hands.
+Perform wrist and hand stretches Graphic designers rely heavily on their hands.
 Simple wrist circles, finger stretches, and tendon glides can prevent repetitive strain injuries like carpal tunnel syndrome.

 Optimizing a graphic design workflow involves a mix of ergonomics, desk organization, and modern tools.
 Utilizing tools like monitor arms and wire clamps improves a workspace’s health and tidiness.
 AI can further enhance the workflow, leading to faster design processes and increased monthly income despite the value vs volume paradox.